-- First home or 2nd home?: Many lenders will not allow 2nd home buyers to buy a home using a guarantor loan as they expect that you should have a strong enough asset position to buy a property on your own.
-Still other lenders ask first home buyers to explain why they are able to pay a loan if they haven’t been able to save a deposit!
+- First home or second home?: Many lenders will not allow second home buyers to buy a home using a guarantor loan as they expect that you should have a strong enough asset position to buy a property on your own.
+Furthermore, other lenders will ask first home buyers to explain why they are able to pay a loan if they haven’t been able to save a deposit!
 We know which lenders are less conservative when assessing their guarantor loans.

 - Investment loans: Only two or three lenders in Australia will accept investment loans supported by a guarantor.

-- Guarantors with a loan on their property: Many lenders will not take a 2nd mortgage as security for a guarantee.
-We have access to lenders that can accept guarantors that are still paying off the home loan on their property as long as they have sufficient equity.
+- Guarantors with a loan on their property: Many lenders will not take a second mortgage as security for a guarantee but we have access to lenders that can accept guarantors that are still paying off the home loan on their property as long as they have sufficient equity.

-- Elderly guarantors: Most of the banks and other lenders in Australia will not accept a security guarantee from an elderly guarantor.
-We know of lenders that can accept guarantees from pensioners and self funded retirees over 65 years of age.
+- Elderly guarantors: Most of the banks and other lenders in Australia will not accept a security guarantee from an elderly guarantor but we know of lenders that can accept guarantees from pensioners and self funded retirees over 65 years of age.

 To talk to a mortgage broker that specialises in guarantor supported lending please enquire online or call us on 1300 889 743.

 How is the mortgage for the guarantee structured?

 The loan is secured by both the property that you are buying and the property owned by the guarantor.
 It is quite simple, and if you use a limited guarantee then the guarantor can reduce their exposure to your mortgage.

 Can I borrow more than 105%